 These observations led Dr. Suskind to found the Thirty Million Words® Initiative, an organization that helps parents enrich the early language environments of their children in order to optimize brain development and ability to learn.
 Through the organization’s outreach program, parents and other caregivers learn the science behind the vital role they play in a child’s brain development.
 The program establishes long-term relationships with parents in collaboration with pediatricians, early childhood educators and community partners.

 In celebration of Women’s History Month, Dr. Suskind spoke to PNC employees, clients and community leaders around the country about the Thirty Million Words® Initiative.
-She also discussed unconventional career paths such as hers in a conversation with Jenn LaClair, head of PNC Business Banking.
+She also discussed unconventional career paths such as hers.

 “PNC has made such a huge impact,” Dr. Suskind said, thanking the PNC Foundation for its support of the Thirty Million Words Initiative.